-We have audited the financial statements of The United Kingdom Freight Demurrage and Defence Association Limited (the 'Parent Company') and its subsidiaries (the 'Group') for the year ended 20 February 2021 which comprise the Consolidated Income and Expenditure Account, Consolidated Statement of Comprehensive Income, Consolidated and Company Balance Sheet, Consolidated and Company Statement of Changes in Reserves, Consolidated Cash Flow Statement and notes to the financial statements, including a summary of significant accounting policies.

-The financial reporting framework that has been applied in the preparation of the Parent Company financial statements is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard in the United Kingdom and Financial Reporting Standard 103 Insurance Contracts (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of The United Kingdom Freight Demurrage and Defence Association Limited (the 'Parent Company') and its subsidiaries (the 'Group') for the year ended 20 February 2022 which comprise the Consolidated Income and Expenditure Account, the Consolidated Statement of Comprehensive Income, the Consolidated and Company Balance Sheet, the Consolidated and Company Statement of Changes in Reserves, the Consolidated Statement of Cash Flows and notes to the Consolidated financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard in the United Kingdom and Republic of Ireland and Financial Reporting Standard 103: Insurance Contracts (United Kingdom Generally Accepted Accounting Practice).